Ubaidmalik9567/Ubaidmalik9567/README.md

 I'm **Ubaid ur Rehman**, and I'm glad you're here.
 Here’s a little about me.

-## 👀 Passionate about Data Science & AI-Driven Solutions
+## 👀 Data Science & AI for Business and Systems Impact

 I explore the depths of data to uncover actionable insights and build intelligent, scalable systems.
-My interest lies not only in developing machine learning models, but also in understanding how AI creates measurable business and operational impact.
+My interest lies not only in developing machine learning models, but also in designing AI-driven solutions that create measurable business and operational impact.

 I analyze business processes, identify AI opportunities, define functional and technical requirements, measure AI project success, and translate complex business problems into practical AI solutions.